 Interested generators may contact an approved OES Primary Processor of their choice.
 The Generator Site, with support of their Processor, registers on the OES MTS system and signs the Generator Standard.
 Any questions with the registration process can be directed to: firstname.lastname@example.org

-See the list of currently active and approved processors.
+See the list of currently active and approved processors on the RQO website.

 No. OES-contracted processors offer incentive arrangements to the OES Generator contracted with them.
 OES pays financial incentives to OES-contracted processors through its Processor Incentive Program.